 Do not use temporary openings to transport materials to or from any other project.

 Failure to comply with this Section and the Standard Plans, 102 Series shall be cause for the Engineer to terminate usage of the temporary opening.
 When the temporary opening is no longer needed, remove immediately and restore the area to pre-construction condition.

+102-5.16 High-Visibility Safety Apparel: Provide all workers with Performance Class 2 apparel meeting the requirements of ANSI/ISEA 107-2004 or newer.
+Provide workers operating machinery or equipment in which loose clothing could become entangled during operation with fitted high-visibility safety apparel.
+Workers inside the bucket of a bucket truck are not required to wear high-visibility safety apparel.
+For nighttime work, provide flaggers with Performance Class 3 apparel.
+The retroreflective material of all high-visibility apparel must be visible at 1,000 feet.

 102-6 Detours.